Magenta's von der Barlinge

 Joyce imported Mia from Germany as a pup.
 Her dam, Ger.
 Ch, BSG.
 Future’s Unique A Helluvan Angel, SchH1, is listed in the book, "In The Beginning...A History of the Doberman" by JD Zwann.
 Mia lived up to her pedigree; she was quite beautiful and graceful with an elegant gait.
 She had a lovely head and the clearest, darkest markings I have ever seen.
 Her conformation was much like her dam, with a nice chest and well-laid shoulders.
 She was quite square with a strong topline, proper tailset and very nice angulation.
 Mia was intelligent, devoted, loving, and a pure joy to have as a companion.
 My friends and family all fell in love with her.

 Joyce and I bred her to Micah in the September, 2002.
 Mia went into whelp on 11/20/02.
 She had complications delivering the pups and she required a caesarian section, which she did not survive.
-There are no words adequate to describe the horror of that event.
+There are no words adequate to describe the horror of that event or the grief that followed and still lives on.
 To lose a dam in that way, with 8 newborn pups, was unthinkable.

 A bright moment came when one of Joyce's dams, Petra Bella Luna, was having a false pregnancy and producing milk.
 Joyce sent Luna to us and Luna immediately adopted the pups as her own.
 The pups had received some colostrum that we took from Mia immediately after her passing and by the next day they were nursing on Luna.
 Though she didn't produce much milk she was an excellent surrogate mother giving the pups not only some milk but also loving maternal attention.
 I'm thankful to Luna and to Joyce, and I'm very grateful to have had my B Angel de Mia as my constant companion.